clodoalves/cpp-matrix-calculator/README.md

 Hey there!

-This is a simple study repo with some matrix arithmetic operations using C++
+This is a simple study repo with some matrix operations using C++

-So far, theses following matrix operations are implemented:
+So far, these operations are implemented:

 - Sum of two matrix
 - Subtration of two matrix